Logistics Meaning and Definition

 4. Reverse Logistics

-5. Back the entire product life cycle along with the reverse supply chain.
+• Support the entire product life cycle and the reverse logistics supply chain.

 Importance of Logistics Management